alan-turing-institute/uatk-spc/writeup.md

 `Input_Test_3.csv` and `Input_WestYorkshire.csv` -- but they're equivalent,
 except for the number of MSOAs initially seeded with cases.)

+To compare, running the Python pipeline for 3 MSOAs in West Yorkshire (`Input_Test_3.csv`) takes 2 minutes, and Devon is over 30 minutes just reading in QUANT flows.
+The Rust version is orders of magnitude faster.
+(I also want to optimize the Python QUANT reader, since I think there are some basic improvements possible there.)

 ### Scaling nationally

 The code's already set up to run nationally -- just set the study area to